By Dylan McDonald

 The entire Blueprint staff received the Blue and Gold Comprehensive Visuals Award for the paper’s visual components.

-Other Quill and Scroll award winners are sophomore Christine Mitroff for Editorial Cartoon, junior Claire Gallagher for Sports Photography, junior Gareth Kwok for Feature Writing, Clara Kobashigawa for News Writing, and Bennett Baker for Infographic.
+Other Quill and Scroll award winners are sophomore Christine Mitroff for Editorial Cartoon, junior Claire Gallagher for Sports Photography, junior Gareth Kwok for Feature Writing, junior Clara Kobashigawa for News Writing, senior Annika Walker for Cover Photo, and senior Bennett Baker for Infographic.

 The Dean S. Lesher Foundation, covering 9 high schools in Contra Costa County, also recognized Blueprint with nine awards, which were given at an awards ceremony on May 4 at the Lesher Center for the Arts in Walnut Creek.